a-schneider-fmi/balloon-operator/README.md

 A file in tab separated value format with parachute parameters containing the three columns parachute name, diameter (in m), and drag coefficient.
 The first line is treated as header line.

+### SBD message generator and sender

+A command-line program to encode a binary SBD message and optionally send it to a mobile device.

+Arguments:
+* `-p lon,lat,alt`: include given position in message
+* `-t [YY-mm-ddTHH:MM:SS]`: include time in message (now if now string specified)
+* `-u n[,m]`: include userfunction n (and m) in message, where n and m are digits between 1 and 8
+* `-o filename`: output binary message to given file
+* `-s agt.ini` : send message to device specified in given ini file

+The ini file should have the following entries:
+* option in section `device`:
+    * `imei`: The unique IMEI of the RockBLOCK to send to
+* options in section `rockblock`:
+    * `username`: Rock 7 Core username
+    * `password`: Rock 7 Core password